Ideal transition systems: Symmetric matrix Schubert varieties

 \begin{definition} For each symmetric matrix $w \in \SymMat_{n\times n}$, the corresponding \defn{symmetric matrix Schubert cell} and \defn{symmetric matrix Schubert variety} are the respective subsets \be \ee where as usual $M_{[i][j]}$ stands for the upper left $i\times j$ submatrix of $M$. \end{definition}

 As with $\SSX_w$, the varieties $\SymX_w$ include many familiar classes of symmetric matrices, whose ideals have been previously studied (see, e.g., \cite{Gorla,Kutz}).
-Questions about the Gr\"obner geometry of symmetric matrix Schubert varieties are less well-understood compared to our two previous cases.
+Questions about the Gr\"obner geometry of symmetric matrix Schubert varieties are less well-understood.
 We know of only a few relevant references \cite{Conca,Conca2,DeKr,GMN}, which supply answers in special cases.

 \begin{remark*} Ideals and Gr\"obner bases for a different collection of ``symmetric matrix Schubert varieties'' are considered in \cite{EFRW,FRS}.
 The varieties in these references are defined by imposing northeast rank conditions, while $\SymX_w$ is defined via northwest rank conditions.
 The two families are not generally related in any simple way. \end{remark*}